We love a good pancake.

 Delicious, easy to make, and usually a hit with the whole family, pancakes are also brilliant for baby-led weaning and little toddler hands too.

-To celebrate Pancake Day, we thought we’d try out two pancake ideas that are really easy to eat with our ergonomic children’s cutlery, that the little ones will love.
+We thought we’d try out two pancake ideas that are really easy to eat with our ergonomic children’s cutlery, that the little ones will love.

 For both, you’ll need to start with a basic pancake.